 A service provider creates a tool that allows users to create complex forms and questionnaires.
 It has ready-made components like checkboxes, radio buttons, drop-down menus, sliders, and other form controls that users can combine to create their own online forms.
 Each component conforms to the technical standard on its own as well as in combination with most other components.
 However, with the growing number of components and possible ways of combining them, it is no longer possible to exhaustively test every possible permutation.
 Despite all efforts of the service provider to avoid conflicting combinations, they do occur in some situations.
 This is not limited to accessibility, and also other issues can occur.
 When such issues are reported, they are filed as bugs and treated based on their severity level in a consistent way.

 How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-Define severity levels for accessibility requirements and issues based on their impact on people with disabilities.

-Define where possible tolerances and quality levels for accessibility requirements, for example to distinguish between inadequate, sufficient, and good implementations of the requirements.

-Define consistent ways for content providers to provide mechanisms for users to report accessibility issues they encounter.
-An example of such a mechanism might include contact information provided by the content provider in an accessibility statement.
+This is purely a policy issue.
+Bugs occur in all production and handling them with regard to policy is well understood by industry.
+Note that bugs are handled quite differently for safety related errors than for ISO 9000/9001 type enforcement.
+Only one provision in WCAG is health and safety related.
+Web pages themselves can be health and safety related – but again that would fall into policy realm.

+[We could define where and how bugs's should be reported, but we have avoided any requirements on reporting since companies told us that it is not a problem for them to follow regulations, but it IS a problem for them to be required to make claims or reports on accessibility due to ISO 9000/1 issues]

+Note that VPATs are carefully structured to never say whether they meet or do not meet any of the requirements.
+The only "provide information" about how they "support" the requirement.

+Also note that plugs are so fleeting that reporting them X ternal he would usually take more time than fixing them given the layers that would be involved in any external reporting - unless there was no intent to repair the bugs anytime soon.

-How accompanying guidance might contribute to addressing this situation
+How guidance documents accompanying the technical standard might contribute to addressing this situation

 Example guidance to help address this situation could include:

-Provide examples to illustrate the situation and potential approaches to help address the situation (similar to the examples in this document).
+Provide examples to illustrate the situation and potential approaches to help address the situation (similar to the examples in this document) and indicate the types of bugs that are most critical.

-Provide examples of good practices in writing accessibility statements (in human- and machine-readable formats).
+Provide examples of good practices in writing accessibility statements (in human- and machine-readable formats) that includes information on bugs.

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:
+Provide example considerations that accessibility policies could adopt to help address this situation:

 Define accessibility oversight and tolerance levels in content.
 This could include considerations for:

-type and volume of the content in question

-frequency in which the content is used
+provisions for easy reporting of bugs/problems

+things that affect the rigor for searching for and repairing bugs

 importance of the content to the core purpose of the overall online presence (website, app, ...)

 relative priority of the content for people with disabilities

 how accessibility bugs are addressed in relation to the impact they may have on specific groups of people

+type and volume of the content in question

+frequency in which the content is used

 any systematic exclusion of accessibility versus evolving improvements

 size and capability of the content provider